Bilt Hamber Auto Foam Review

 Bilt Hamber Auto Foam – Testing Process

 I tested Auto Foam by applying foam to one door panel of a car.
-After leaving it to dwell I rinsed both the panel in question and panel beside it, which had not been sprayed, with low-pressure water.
+After leaving it to dwell, I rinsed both the panel in question and the panel beside it, which had not been sprayed, with low-pressure water.
 The white paint shows the dirt very clearly, which made it easier to see a comparison.

 Bilt Hamber recommends using Auto Foam at a 4% PIR (panel impact ratio).
 This requires a bit of work to calculate.

 First, the foam lance must be filled with water only.
-Then the pressure washer turned on and sprayed into a container until the foam lance is empty.
+Then the pressure washer is turned on and sprayed into a container until the foam lance is empty.
 You then measure the amount of water in the container and multiply this by 0.04.
-That number is the amount of Auto Foam to add to the lance, before topping the lance up with water.
+That number is the amount of Auto Foam to add to the lance before topping the lance up with water.
 The lance should be set to maximum concentration when calculating the PIR.